Abhishek14104/Pinterest-Clone/README.md

 # Pinterest-Clone
-This is a project in which I have designed a website to replicate the popular platform Pinterest.
+This is a project in which I have designed a website to replicate the popular platform Pinterest using mainly the backend components.